thomasclarke1969/documentation/guide/ios/sending.md

 ## Sending The Message

 Once an [LYRMessage](/docs/api/ios#lyrmessage) object is initialized, it is ready to be sent.
-The message is sent by calling `sendMessage:error:` on `LYRClient`.
+The message is sent by calling `sendMessage:message` on `LYRClient`.

 ```objectivec
 //Sends the specified message